Why not get financial advice for your business?

 This deals with protecting the families and co-owners in the event of the death of one of the partners or directors.
 Each party agrees beforehand the value of his or her share of the business and a combination of term assurance policies and legal documents are required to ensure that in the event of a partner's or shareholder's death, the remaining owners have a sum in place to buy out the family of the deceased for a fair amount.
 This helps keep the business running and can stop it being sold at the wrong time or to a competitor.

 Personal accident & permanent health

-All initial consultations are without charge or obligation, giving business owners an opportunity to find out about the benefits of good independent financial advice.
+All initial consultations are without charge or obligation, giving business owners an opportunity to find out about the benefits of good financial advice.

 The plan will have no cash in value at any time, and will cease at the end of the term.
 If premiums are not maintained, then cover will lapse.
 The policy may not cover all definitions of a critical illness.
 For definitions of illnesses covered please refer to the Key Features and Policy Documents